ebaauw/homebridge-zp/README.md

 To control the volume from Apple's Home app and/or Siri, the type of the service, as well as the type of characteristic used for volume can be changed from `config.json`, see [**Configuration**](#configuration) and [issue #10](https://github.com/ebaauw/homebridge-zp/issues/10).
 Note that speaker support in Apple's Home app is based on the AirPlay2 protocol.
 Despite the "HomeKit" branding, technically, this has nothing to do with HomeKit.
-No homebridge plugin can expose speakers that look like AirPlay2 speakers in the Home app.
+No Homebridge plugin can expose speakers that look like AirPlay2 speakers in the Home app.
 Also note that these Airplay2 speakers cannot be accessed by other HomeKit apps.

 When `"tv": true` is set in `config.json`, homebridge-zp creates an additional *Television* accessory per zone, allowing input selection from Apple's Home app and control from the *Remote* widget.